VershininaOlga/XAI-T2DM-mortality-prediction/README.md

 ### Interpretation of explainability plots
 ![illustration](image/illustration.png)
 The y-axis displays the variables (features) from bottom to top in ascending order based on their contribution to the prediction.
 The x-axis shows the 16.8-year mortality probability.
-The bottom of the graph shows the base probability of the model E[f(X)], from which the prediction begins.
+The bottom of the graph shows the base probability of the model, E[f(X)], from which the prediction begins.
 Each band of the graph shows how much and in which direction the value of the feature changes the prediction.
 Blue bands correspond to features whose values ​​decrease the probability of mortality, and red bands correspond to features whose values ​​increase the probability of mortality.
 The predicted probability of 16.8-year mortality is reflected in f(x).

 ## Citation